-White ex-officer’s guilty verdict stuns some black advocates
+White ex-officer’s guilty verdict in Dallas stuns some black advocates

 “I’m so happy,” said Blake, who is black.
 “But of course, nobody wins.”

 C.J.
-Lawrence, a Jackson, Mississippi-based civil rights attorney and founder of the advocacy website Black With No Chaser , said the verdict offered one clear message: “Black people won’t become criminals in their own homes.”
+Lawrence, a Jackson, Mississippi-based civil rights attorney and founder of the advocacy website Black With No Chaser, said the verdict offered one clear message: “Black people won’t become criminals in their own homes.”

 While activists and observers welcomed the rare conviction, most cautioned that the outcome was not the result of changing attitudes, but of a rare set of circumstances: an unarmed black man killed in his apartment by an off-duty white officer who said she mistakenly believed she was in her own home.